 Bring the red wine to a boil in a wide-based saucepan, then simmer until it has reduced by three-quarters – you will need exactly 50 ml (scant ¼ cup), so measure to check and reduce further if needed.

 Add the mushroom stock (from step 3) and bay leaf and bring to a boil, simmer again until it has reduced by two-thirds in volume – you will need exactly 350 ml (1½ cups) of reduced stock, so measure to check, and reduce further if necessary.

 Cut each king oyster mushroom “log” into 7 mm (⅓ inch) slices.

 Cut each button mushroom in half across the middle so that you have 2 flat discs, then cut these into 7 mm (⅓ inch) discs.
 Slice the shimeji mushrooms.

-Heat 1 tablespoon of canola oil in a small frying pan (skillet) and add the king oyster mushroom slices.
+Heat 1 tablespoon of olive oil in a small frying pan (skillet) and add the king oyster mushroom slices.
 Sprinkle with a little salt, brown one side to a golden brown and then flip and brown on the other side.
 Add the mushroom stock and reduce it down to make a glaze, then keep warm.